-ForestDB project is an open source embeded key/value storage engine with great performance and space efficiency.
-The project started implementation a year ago.
-The main objective was to address the main drawbacks of typical B+-Tree index structure and push disk IO performance to the next level.
+ForestDB is a next-generation storage engine defined by an open source project that started implementation a year ago.
+This embedded, key-value system is built to address the main drawbacks of typical B+-Tree index structure to push disk IO performance to the next level.

 The initial presentation of the new HB+-Trie structure, which is the underlying structure for ForestDB, was originally presented at ACM SIGMOD 2011 by Jung-Sang Ahn.
 Chiyoung Seo is leading the team implementing ForestDB with Sundar Sridharan at Couchbase.
 Through the implementation, we have seen a great deal of improvement on SSD (Solid State Drive) performance.

 Under the hood, ForestDB is an MVCC (multi-version concurrency control) append only storage engine.
-ForestDB provides snapshotting capabilities to create multiple views of the database and ForestDB supports rollbacks to the snapshots.
-If you like to learn more, check our our repo.
+ForestDB provides snapshotting capabilities to create multiple views of the database and supports rollbacks to the snapshots.
+If you would like to learn more, check out our repo.

 Benchmarking is always a complex matter so I encourage everyone to explore the full details.
 Please refer to the performance results page we have published for full details.

 We are very excited to put ForestDB out in beta before it shows up in Couchbase Server and Couchbase Lite.
 We welcome contributions and feedback.
-Please reach out to us thorough the repo. lets continue to innovate in the storage engine tier together.
+Please reach out to us through the repo.
+Let’s continue to work together to innovate in the storage engine tier.

 Cihan Biyikoglu – Director of Product Management @ Couchbase